brooklynrail/brooklynrail-platform/content/events/2020/11/radical-poetry-reading-with-adjua-gargi-nzinga-greaves.md

       Ferguson.
 She lives in North Carolina where she is learning to be Black and spectacular at the same damn time.
   - person: david-lindsay
-    event_bio: David Lindsay is a poet.
+    event_bio: "David Lindsay is a poet and a visual artist.
+Currently a New York resident, David Lindsay’s work explores the edge of our built environment and its flowers, and where to go from there. "
   - person: basie-allen-2
     event_bio: Basie Allen is a poet and visual artist who is from and also is lives in New York City